Online stochastic gradient descent on non-convex losses from high-dimensional inference: Applications to some important inference problems

 On the other hand, it was conjectured \cite{MR14} that power iteration and approximate message passing should have a threshold of $\lambda\sqrt\alpha = O(N^{\frac{k-2}{2}})$.
 It has been speculated that the latter threshold may be common to first-order methods without any global or spectral initialization step.

 In~\cite{BGJ18a}, efficient recovery was proved for $\lambda \sqrt \alpha$ growing faster than $N^{(k-2)/2}$ for gradient descent and Langevin dynamics, using a differential inequalities based argument originating from~\cite{BGJ18a} and evidence was provided for hardness when it is smaller.
 (See also~\cite{passed-and-spurious,big-bad-minima,marvels-pitfalls,iron-out} for related, non-rigorous analyses.)
-The threshold we find of $\alpha \sim N^{k-2}$ in Theorem~\ref{thm:main-1}, exactly matches this, and shows that the online SGD attains the (conjecturally) optimal thresholds for first order methods.
+The threshold we find of $\alpha \sim N^{k-2}$ in Theorem~\ref{thm:main-1}, exactly matches this, and shows that the online SGD attains the (conjecturally) optimal thresholds for first order methods. {Note, however, that the above works required the random tensor $J$ to be Gaussian, whereas Proposition~\ref{prop:tensor-pca-information-exponent} covers non-Gaussian $J$ as well.}